top of page

 The venue is physically accessible to people in wheelchairs or with limited mobility and they have recently installed a changing places toilet.

 However I feel they could do more to support families / children with hidden disabilities e.g. providing a visual story, a sensory pack or quiet place for families.
-We were surprised by how difficult our youngest son found some aspects of the animals displays, and there was nowhere for us to go other than outside in the cold to help him calm down.
+We were surprised by how challenging our youngest son found it to be around some of the animals displays, and there was nowhere for us to go other than outside in the cold to help him calm down.
+A visual story of what he would be seeing may have helped reduce this anxiety.

-However our older son coped fine and really enjoyed the experience of following his map around the spaces.
+However our older son coped fine and really enjoyed the experience of following his map around the different rainforest zones.

 WHAT WERE THE FACILITIES LIKE?

-At the time of our visit the kids outdoor play area had seen better days, was in need of repair and was not a great space to sit out in.
+At the time of our visit (October) the kids outdoor play area had seen better days, was in need of repair and was not a great space to sit out in, even if the weather had been nicer.

 DID WE HAVE TO QUEUE?
 WAS IT BUSY?

 We visited early on a Saturday in October (not half term) and it was not busy.
-There was only one payment kiosk, and from the length of the outdoor entry way and indoor corridor it looked as if queues could form.
-For info on peak times I would suggest contacting them directly.
+There was only one payment kiosk, but from the length of the outdoor entry way and indoor corridor it looked as if queues could form in busier seasons For info on peak times I would suggest contacting them directly.
 They do run a timed entry system and the website does display available tickets for each time slot which is always helpful in ascertaining how busy it is likely to be when you arrive.

 DO THEY OFFER DISABLE CONCESSION ENTRY PRICE